josefsbreakfast/Polaris-Protocol/🌕_5_Long_Strategies/✏️_WAAAA/🖋️_guard_the_letters.md

 From my perspective, it appears a rather tiresome process, interruptive to the sharing of culture and text.

 ---

-> "I try to put myself in your position."
->
-> *This correspondence is quoted as private historical correspondence rather than as part of the writer’s published authorial corpus.
-Any subsisting rights remain with the relevant estate or rightsholder.
-Its inclusion here should not be understood as treating private or unpublished correspondence as ownerless material or as an extension of the writer’s published works.*

----

 ## ✨ Key Features